-The only earthquake that left a real impression on me was one that happened a couple of years ago at a comedy show in a dress shop that my friend Brandie booked me on.
-Handsome nerd actor James Urbaniak was attending with his then-girlfriend.
+The only earthquake that left a real impression on me was one that happened a couple of years ago, at a comedy show in a dress shop that my friend Brandie booked me on.
+Handsome nerd actor James Urbaniak was attending with his girlfriend.
 During another comic’s set, I felt the room moving and watched pictures swing on the walls and thought: Wow, I’m gonna die in the same room as James Urbaniak.
 But nobody died, and we had great earthquake chitchat and went home.
-Once we have an earthquake it becomes THE small talk for the next 24 hours, outstripping weather, traffic, kids, and who got onto a Harold team on their first try.
+Once we have an earthquake it becomes THE small talk for the next 24 hours, outstripping weather, traffic, and who got onto a Harold team on their first try.

 The first big earthquake this week happened on the 4th of July, because God hates America, or at least, California.

 At the fourth of July party, my friend Rick commented that he didn’t even know what to do during an earthquake, but he was pretty sure it wasn’t cuss and look for his pants.
 Everyone laughed.
 I felt so alone.

 The next night, I was eating dinner when the earthquake started.
-I walked outside and thought, I hope a tree hasn’t fallen on my car, walking 25 feet on tarmac that was shifting in the most unpleasant way.
-It was all the bad things about being on a boat, no drinks or swimsuits but nausea and choppy water, except the water is the ground and I didn’t like it.
+I walked outside to check on my car, walking 25 feet on tarmac that was shifting in the most unpleasant way.
+It was all the bad things about being on a boat, no drinks or swimsuits but nausea and choppy water.
 I asked the dog why he didn’t warn me.
 He indicated that he still wasn’t entirely sure what was happening.
 He may have missed that day of dog school.
 It lasted maybe 90 seconds but it felt like a whole episode of BBC’s Sherlock.
 My car was ok.
 Rick tweeted that he had been caught by the earthquake without pants on.
-I now think that Rick taking off his pants might be where earthquakes come from, so please, Rick, if you’re reading- for the love of God- keep your pants on for the next little bit, OK?
+I think that Rick taking off his pants might be where earthquakes come from, so please, Rick, if you’re reading- keep your pants on for the next little bit, OK?Follow Me!